CCBI does not maintain a volunteer program due to the specialized and sensitive nature of the work performed.

 Download and complete this application.
 Deadlines for applications are June 1 for the fall semester, October 1 for the spring semester, and March 1 for the summer semester.
 Completed applications must be faxed or mailed to the CCBI Internship Coordinator as listed on the application prior to the appropriate deadline.

-***The 2016 Summer Semester application submission deadline has closed.***
+***The 2016 Fall Semester application submission deadline has closed.
+Accepting applications for the 2017 Spring Semester.***

 What is the selection process?